1. Kyowa Interface Science

 θ… Contact angle

-In the actual measurement, a liquid sample is infiltrated into a column filled with powder, and the change in the weight W is tracked for the elapsed time t.
-Ideally, the linear relationship is obtained by plotting t for W2.
 The contact angle and infiltration rate are calculated from the slope of this line.
-In addition, in order to calculate the contact angle, the powder-filled capillary radius value is required besides the values of liquid surface tension and viscosity.
+In addition, to calculate the contact angle, the capillary radius of the powder-filled capillary is required, along with the liquid surface tension and viscosity.
 That capillary radius value is determined experimentally by measuring the sufficiently wet liquid for the powder and regarding the contact angle as 0º.